teamextension/updatedep/actions/IMPLICIT-CAN-BE-EXCLUDED.md

 Detect implicit dependencies with vulnerabilities that can be excluded to remove the vulnerability.
 ### How It Works:
 ####
-For each implicit dependency with a vulnerability and also not an explicit dependency, exclude from the parent dependency and run a build.
+For each implicit only dependency with a vulnerability, exclude from the parent dependency and run a build.
 Suggests excluding the implicit dependency if the exclusion does not break the build.
 Uses whitelist.txt and blacklist.txt.
+Make sure the project builds on the command line, not just in your IDE.